Skip advert

 Is the Toyota Prius’ infotainment and sat-nav system easy to use?

 The driver’s display is pushed very far forward to the base of the windscreen in the Prius which makes it easy to see over the small steering wheel and means it’s easy to keep your eyes on the road.
-We much prefer this setup to the comparable Peugeot i-Cockpit setup as it felt more ergonomic to use – we think most buyers will agree, whereas the i-Cockpit is more Marmite.
+We much prefer this setup to the comparable Peugeot i-Cockpit setup and we think most buyers will agree, whereas the i-Cockpit is more Marmite.

 Advertisement - Article continues below